quillforms/quillforms/readme.txt

 == Changelog ==
+= 4.7.1 = 10 April 2025
+Fix: Fixing integrations issue with partial submission
+Fix: Fixing range slider issue
+Fix: Fix hook duplication in entry processing after payments
+Feature: Add the user details in entry if the submission is from a logged in user.

 = 4.7.0 = 7 April 2025
 Fix: Fix major issue with the builder when any of choices questions has the randmize option enabled.